New lawsuits target state restrictions on abortion pills

 Legal experts foresee years of court battles over access to the pills.

 North Carolina bans nearly all abortions after 20 weeks, with narrow exceptions for urgent medical emergencies.
-Any physician prescribing medication abortion is required to be in the same room as the patient when administering the drug.
-The state also requires counseling before receiving the drug.
+Physicians can only prescribe medication abortion after state-mandated counseling for their patients and must dispense the drug in person.

-The lawsuit, filed by Dr. Amy Bryant, argues that such requirements contradict FDA-approved labeling for the drug and interfere with her ability to treat patients.
+The lawsuit, filed by Dr. Amy Bryant, an obstetrician and gynecologist, argues that such requirements contradict FDA-approved labeling for the drug and interfere with her ability to treat patients.

 “We know from years of research and use that medication abortion is safe and effective — there’s no medical reason for politicians to interfere or restrict access to it,” Bryant said in a statement provided by the Expanding Medication Abortion Access project, an abortion rights group working on legal challenges to state laws.

-The office of Attorney General Josh Stein, who is a defendant in the complaint because he’s the state chief law enforcement officer, was reviewing the complaint on Wednesday, Stein spokesperson Nazneen Ahmed wrote in an email.
-Stein, a Democrat who announced last week a bid for governor in 2024, is a strong abortion-rights supporter.
+The office of Attorney General Josh Stein, who is a defendant in the complaint because he’s the state chief law enforcement officer, was reviewing the complaint on Wednesday, his spokesperson Nazneen Ahmed wrote in an email.
+Stein, a Democrat who announced last week a bid for governor in 2024, is an abortion-rights supporter.

 Earlier this year the FDA further loosened restrictions by allowing brick-and-mortar pharmacies to dispense the drug, provided they undergo certification.

-That change was made at the request of the two drug manufacturers: GenBioPro and Danco Laboratories, which makes brand-name Mifeprex.
+That change was made at the request of the two drug manufactures: GenBioPro and Danco Laboratories, which makes brand-name Mifeprex.

-In its West Virginia lawsuit, GenBioPro argues that state laws interfere with drug regulations crafted by the FDA, which has sole authority over the approval and labeling of all U.S. drugs.
+In its West Virginia lawsuit, GenBioPro argues that state laws interfere with drug regulations crafted by the FDA, which has sole authority over the approval and regulation of all U.S. drugs.

 “The ban and restrictions make it impossible for GenBioPro to market and distribute mifepristone in West Virginia in accordance with FDA’s requirements,” the company states in its suit filed in the state’s southern federal district.

-Abortion opponents have filed their own lawsuits seeking to block use of the pill, including a Texas suit arguing that the FDA overstepped its authority in approving the pill and easing limitations on its use.
-A decision, in that case, is expected next month.
+Abortion opponents have filed their own lawsuits seeking to halt use of the pill, including a Texas suit arguing that the FDA overstepped its authority in approving the medication.
+Anti-abortion groups on Wednesday vowed to support state abortion limits.

-More than half of U.S. abortions are now done with pills rather than surgery, according to the Guttmacher Institute, a research group that supports abortion rights.
+“We stand with the people of North Carolina and West Virginia against the abortion lobby’s reckless push to mandate abortion on demand in every state,” said Marjorie Dannenfelser of the Susan B. Anthony Pro-Life America group.

 Mifepristone dilates the cervix and blocks the effects of the hormone progesterone, which is needed to sustain a pregnancy.
 Misoprostol, a drug also used to treat stomach ulcers, is taken 24 to 48 hours later.
 It causes the uterus to cramp and contract, causing bleeding and expelling pregnancy tissue.